Help get 100,000 young voices heard on climate change issues

 In the run up to the United Nations conference on climate change in Glasgow this November, COP26, VotesforSchools are working with a range of partner organisations including UNICEF UK to explore with children climate change and its effect on their rights.

-Teachers can download a free package of resources to facilitate a debate at Primary, Secondary and 16+, and the chance for children and young people to vote and comment on the question:
+Teachers can download a free package of resources to facilitate a debate and the chance for children and young people to comment on the question question:

 ‘Will climate change affect children’s rights?’

 Download the resources here

 Each week VotesforSchools creates resources for teachers or youth leaders to hold a debate or discussion on a topical issue.
 Pupils then have a chance to vote and comment on the topic.
 They then share that information with those in authority – hugely raising the profile and impact of pupil voice.
 VotesforSchools typically receives around 30,000 votes each week.
 Examples of resources can be found here.